damilolah/Introduction-to-Machine-Learning/chapter3.md

 ---
-title       : Will I Make it Big? description : This chapter introduces the decision tree algorithm.
+title       : How Much Will I Earn? description : This chapter introduces the decision tree algorithm.
 You will learn about random forest algorithm - a variant of the decision tree that improves it and performs better in general.
-Using random forest algorithm, you will create a model to predict a person's wage based on their age, education and type of job.
+Using random forest algorithm, you will create a model to predict what a person will earn based on their age, education and type of job.